 Going for regular eye check-ups keeps your eyes healthy and helps detect any potential issues early on.

 For example, numerous eye conditions, such as glaucoma, macular degeneration, and diabetic retinopathy, do not have noticeable symptoms in their early stages.
-By the time you notice symptoms by yourself, it may be too late to prevent permanent damage to your eyesight.
+By the time you notice symptoms, it may be too late to prevent permanent damage to your eyesight.

 At the same time, an eye doctor can perform an eye exam.
 It includes checking for refractive errors, eye muscle function, eye pressure, and signs of eye diseases.
 By detecting these issues early, the eye specialist can administer relevant treatment and prevent potential and further damage to your eyes.